 How the Courts Calculate Reasonable Immediate Needs in Maintenance Pending Suit Cases

-If you have separated from your matrimonial partner and are waiting for your divorce proceedings to finalise, you can apply for interim financial support to help you get by during this period.
-This is called a Maintenance Pending Suit and involves one spouse being ordered to pay regular payments to the other during the time between the petition for a divorce being made and the date which the divorce is finalised, also known as a decree absolute.
+If you have separated from your matrimonial partner and are waiting for your divorce proceedings to finalise, you can apply for interim financial support.
+This support can help you get by during this period.

-Although the recent case of Rattan v Kuwad [2021] EWCA Civ 1 did not change the law, it provided clarity on the approach of the court in determining orders for Maintenance Pending Suit.
+This case provided clarity on the Court’s approach in determining orders for Maintenance Pending Suit.

 Facts of Rattan

 In this case, the wife appealed a judgement made following the husband’s appeal from a maintenance pending suit order of £2,850 per month made by the judge on the first instance hearing.
 On the first appeal, the judge had set aside the original order on the basis that the first instance judge had not undertaken any critical analysis of the wife’s immediate expenditure needs.
 The Court of Appeal sided with the wife.
-It was held that the judge in the first instance did undertake a sufficient analysis of the financial factors and reached a fair decision as to what amount of maintenance is reasonable pending the final financial remedy hearing.
+Furthermore, it was held that the judge in the first instance did undertake a sufficient analysis of the financial factors and reached a fair decision as to what amount of maintenance is reasonable pending the final financial remedy hearing.

 What were the principles in Rattan?